hack4faith/james/Challenge08-Genuine-in-Confidence.md

    3. Verse 17, What is to guide our choices?
    4. How do these verses impact “confidence” in our approach to the future?
 2. Verses 5:1-6:
-   1. Write two questions from these verses you’d like to discuss with another person or your.
+   1. Write two questions from these verses you’d like to discuss with another person or your group.
       1. Questions 1 –
       2. Questions 2 –
    2. What are we NOT to put our confidence in?